 Jayachitra

 Jayachitra is an Indian actor, best known for Tamil cinema.
 Jayachitra began their career in 1972 and has been a prominent figure in the industry for over 54 years.
-With over 60 credits to their name and an average audience rating of 6.4, Jayachitra remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Jayachitra remains one of the most prolific and celebrated talents in the industry.
 Spanning 50+ years, Jayachitra's career remains one of the longest and most celebrated in Tamil cinema.

 - Born